-- Are not provided; - Are provided without charge or for which you would not be required to pay if you did not have this coverage; - Are received before the Effective Date of Coverage; - Are not a Covered Service or relate to complications resulting from a Non-Covered Service, except for Services provided as Emergency Care as described in section 4.5; - Are not furnished by a Qualified Practitioner or Qualified Treatment Facility; - Are provided by or payable under any plan or program established by a domestic or foreign government or political subdivision, unless such exclusion is prohibited by law; - Are provided while you are confined in a Hospital or institution owned or operated by the United States Government or any of its agencies, except to the extent provided by 38 U.S.C. § 1729 as it relates to non-military Services provided at a Veterans Administration Hospital or facility; - Are provided while you are in the custody of any law enforcement authorities or while incarcerated, except as provided in section 3.3;; - Are self-administered (except as provided in 4.12.8), are prescribed by you for your own benefit, or are provided or prescribed by a person who resides in your home or is a member of your family.
-"Member of your family" for this purpose means any person who could possibly inherit from you under the intestate succession law of any state, plus any in-law, step relative, foster parent, or domestic partner of you or of any such person; - Are provided for convenience, educational or vocational purposes including, but not limited to, videos and books, educational programs to which drivers are referred by the judicial system, and volunteer mutual support groups; - Are provided to yield primarily educational outcomes.
+- Are not provided; - Are provided without charge or for which you would not be required to pay if you did not have this coverage; - Are received before the Effective Date of Coverage; - Are not a Covered Service or relate to complications resulting from a Non-Covered Service, except for Services provided as Emergency Care as described in section 4.5; - Are not furnished by a Qualified Practitioner or Qualified Treatment Facility; - Are provided by or payable under any health plan or program established by a domestic or foreign government or political subdivision, unless such exclusion is prohibited by law: - Are provided while you are confined in a Hospital or institution owned or operated by the United States Government or any of its agencies, except to the extent provided by 38 U. S. C. § 1729 as it relates to non-military Services provided at a Veterans Administration Hospital or facility; - Are provided while you are in the custody of any law enforcement authorities or while incarcerated, except as provided in section 3.3; - Are provided for convenience, educational or vocational purposes including, but not limited to, videos, books and educational programs to which drivers are referred by the judicial system and volunteer mutual support groups; - Are provided to yield primarily educational outcomes, except as otherwise covered under the Preventive Services benefit described in section 4.1.
 An outcome is "primarily educational" if the outcome's fundamental, first, or principal character is to provide you with enduring knowledge, skill, or competence through a process of repetitive positive reinforcement over an extended length of time.
 An outcome is "enduring" if long-lasting or permanent; - Are performed in association with a Service that is not covered under this Plan; - Are provided for any injury or illness that is sustained by any Member that arises out of, or as the result of, any work for wage or profit when coverage under any Workers' Compensation Act or similar law is required for the Member.
 This exclusion also applies to injuries and illnesses that are the subject of a disputed claim settlement or claim disposition agreement under a Workers' Compensation Act or similar law.
-This exclusion does not apply to Members who are exempt under any Workers' Compensation Act or similar law; - Are payable under any automobile medical, personal injury protection, automobile no-fault, homeowner, commercial premises coverage, or similar contract or insurance, when such contract or insurance makes benefits or Services available to you, whether or not you make application for such benefits or Services and whether or not you are refused payment for failure to satisfy any term of such coverage.
+This exclusion does not apply to Members who are exempt under any Workers' Compensation Act or similar law; - Are payable under any automobile medical, personal injury protection ("PIP"), automobile no-fault, homeowner, commercial premises coverage, or similar contract or insurance, when such contract or insurance makes benefits or Services available to you, whether or not you make application for such benefits or Services and whether or not you are refused payment for failure to satisfy any term of such coverage.
 If such coverage is required by law and you unlawfully fail to obtain it, benefits will be deemed to have been payable to the extent of that requirement.
-This exclusion also applies to charges applied to the deductible of such contract or insurance.
+This exclusion also applies to charges applied to the Deductible of such contract or insurance.
 Any benefits or Services provided under this Plan that are subject to this exclusion are provided solely to assist you and such assistance does not waive our right to reimbursement or subrogation as specified in section 6.3.
 This exclusion also applies to Services and supplies after you have received proceeds from a settlement as specified in section 6.3.3;